Being self-employed is great; you make your own hours and are your own boss.

 Jim Angleton, President, Aegis FinServ Corp

-“Having all of your Documentation to support your income, cash-flows, free online credit report + FICO Score, copy of bank/persona/business statement year end is important and present yourself in best possible light.
-Sometimes a Bank Consultant can help you navigate the arduous task for making application for a home loan.
+“Having all of your documentation to support your income, cash-flows, free online credit report + FICO Score, copy of bank/persona/business statement year-end is important and present yourself in best possible light.
+Sometimes a Bank Consultant can help you navigate the arduous task of making an application for a home loan.

 Check the following: obtain an online free credit report and make sure it is 100% accurate as you know it to be, google your name and see if there is any adverse, fake, incorrect information about you, get a letter from your Tax Preparer indicating the Gross and Net Annual Income you have made over the past (up to ) 3 years in business.

-Yes, you will need copies of 1040’s and 1120’s but a letter from the preparer will help the underwriter and credit processor to see what you are representing as income for their decision making underwriting.”
+Yes, you will need copies of the 1040s and 1120s.
+Still, a letter from the preparer will help the underwriter and credit processor to see what you are representing as income for their decision making underwriting.”

 Maximize your Credit Scores